DigiBP/DigiBP_Emmentaler/docs/process.md

 |HAS_VETO|VARCHAR2(50)|Yes|Outcome if proposal has a veto - Yes / No|

 ## <span style="color:blue">11.
 Deployment of Project</span>
 The project is deployed from camunda modeler to Herokuapp via button "deploy current diagram".
 In the section "Cockpit" in Herokuapp, the new instance of the process appears with associated Definition and Deployment ID.
+Definition ID is essential for starting the process from APEX.
+For that purpose, the trigger with associated procedure has been set up in APEX.

 ## <span style="color:blue">12.
 Testing of Project</span>
 The all endpoints were tested in POSTMAN.
-The tabel below presents tested endpoints with respective URL's.
+The table below presents tested endpoints with respective URL's.

 #### Tested Endpoints